IOT-Link-Chain/Api-server/README.md

 # Getting started

-This is RESTful API which will allow you to interact with ILC blockchain.
+This is RESTful API which will allow you to interact with main IoT Link Chain network.

 # How to use it?